 The use of differential geometry in the study of statistical models was first devised by C.R.
-Rao \cite{rao:45} who recognized that the \emph{Fisher Information matrix} \cite{fisher:26} defines a Riemannian manifold on the model parameters.
-It was later recognized by B. Efron \cite{efron:1975,efron:1978} that the affine geometry of the \emph{exponential families} provides a more interesting geometric setup that connects with such fundamental topics as entropy, information, and Gibbs-Boltzmann distribution.
-It was the work of \v Cenkov \cite{cenkov:1982}, and Amari \cite{amari:85}, to reconnect the two branches in the topic we call Information Geometry (IG).
-Pistone and Sempi \cite{pistone|sempi:95} first presented the nonparametric version we describe here.
-A further enlargement of the scope of IG to include geometries that depend on the geometry of the sample space is the object of current research and not treated here..
+Rao \cite{rao:45} who recognized that the Information matrix, that is, the variance matrix of $\nabla \log q_\theta$ defines a Riemannian manifold on the model parameters.
+It was later recognized by B. Efron \cite{efron:1975,efron:1978} that the affine geometry of the exponential families provides a more interesting geometric setup that connects with such fundamental topics as entropy, information, and Gibbs distribution.
+See also \cite{dawid:75,dawid:1977as}.
+It was the work of \v Cenkov \cite{cenkov:1982} and Amari \cite{amari:85} to connect the various branches in the topic we call Information Geometry.